JAlcocerT/JAlcocerT/content/blog/book-da-datamodelling.md

     * Transient Tables
 * What is Snowpipe?
     *  A feature in Snowflake that allows for real-time data ingestion into a Snowflake database.
 It provides a seamless and automated way to load data from various sources, such as streaming platforms, event queues, or cloud storage, directly into Snowflake for immediate analysis and processing.
     * You can set up continuous data loading pipelines that enable near real-time data ingestion.
-Instead of manually triggering data loads or using scheduled jobs, Snowpipe leverages event-driven architecture to automatically load data as soon as it becomes available in the source.
+Instead of manually triggering data loads or using scheduled jobs, Snowpipe leverages event-driven archite. to automatically load data as soon as it becomes available in the source.
 * What is a Stream?
     *  Streams are a powerful feature that enables capturing and processing real-time data changes in a database table.
 Streams provide a continuous and ordered record of data changes, allowing you to track and react to modifications happening in your database in near real-time.
 * How to load data into Snowflake?